framely/community/docs/articles/how-to-build-a-reservation-service.md

 image:
     - blog/banner/tutorial_reservation_ii.png
 description:
-    - Build a reservation service step by step
+    - We show you the way to build a reservation service step by step
 author: Sunny May
 ---